Angel Numbers, Astrology & Spiritual SymbolismAngel Numbers, Astrology & Spiritual Symbolism

 • Jelly Roll – A sponge cake rolled with jelly or cream filling.

-• Jalebi – A popular Indian sweet: deep-fried spirals soaked in syrup.
+• Jalebi – Bright orange spiral-shaped pastries soaked in sugar syrup.

 • Japanese Mochi – Chewy rice cakes often filled with sweet bean paste.